Associated British Foods’ graduate scheme: the video interview and assessment centre

-ABF’s assessment centre involves a group exercise, situational judgement exercises, a presentation and an individual competency-based interview.
+ABF’s assessment centre involves a group exercise, situational judgement exercises, a presentation and an individual interview.
 Some of the exercises will be designed around a case study specific to AB Foods.
 You will be given a score based on ABF’s competency framework and each element of the day carries equal weighting.

 Tip one: don’t be afraid to show your leadership potential

 One of the main competencies you’re likely to be assessed on is leadership.
 ABF is looking for future leaders.
 Be prepared to give strong examples of when you’ve taken the lead on a project or held a position of responsibility.
 You could use an example from your degree course, the sports and societies you took part it, or any jobs you’ve had.
 How did you become the leader – did you volunteer or were you nominated?
 What skills made you a successful leader?

 Mari describes leadership at ABF as ‘driving our businesses forward, bringing teams with you along the way and taking strategic approach to growth.’
 Can you use your example to show how you’ve done these things in the past?
 So how did you motivate your team?
 What results did you achieve?